Alluxio/alluxio/docs/en/File-System-API.md

 <tr>
   <td>CACHE_PROMOTE</td>
   <td>Data is moved to the highest tier in the worker where the data was read.
 If the data was not
-  in the Tachyon storage of the local worker, a replica will be added to the local Tachyon worker for each completely read data block.
+  in the Alluxio storage of the local worker, a replica will be added to the local Alluxio worker for each completely read data block.
 This is the default read type.</td>
 </tr>
 <tr>
   <td>CACHE</td>
-  <td>If the data was not in the Tachyon storage of the local worker, a replica will be added to the
+  <td>If the data was not in the Alluxio storage of the local worker, a replica will be added to the
-  local Tachyon worker for each completely read data block.</td>
+  local Alluxio worker for each completely read data block.</td>
 </tr>
 <tr>
   <td>NO_CACHE</td>